 You can find blue lagoon fifteen minutes north from la piscina (by quad).
 Here is where the ocean meets the jungle creating a vibrant blue still body of water.
 Bring some snorkeling gear since you will see all kinds of reef fish, and if you are lucky, you might even run into some sea turtles.

-Useful Tips & Recommendations
+Additional Tips & Recommendations for Bocas del Toro

 - It rains a lot in Bocas.
 March through December are the wettest months.
 Know that you will definitely get some rain during your stay, unless you go between September and October.

 - Buy all your groceries at the department store Toto.
 It has the freshest food and best quality products.
-There are a lot of supermarkets in town, but they usually sell imported products of questionable quality and the fruits and vegetables are not always fresh.

 - Best Pizza is at Ciao Pizza and best breakfast is at Cafe del Mar.
 Both located in Isla Colón.